 Moving them, as well as removing them, from place to place can become a project in itself.
 Consider a reclaimed beam that’s 10″ x 10″ x 15’0″ long.
 It’s weight will tip in at roughly 500 lbs.
 Just rolling it over a few times to remove large nails & sometimes larger bolts can require several heavy hefty turns just for metal detection.

 Another important aspect of the beam reclaiming is kiln drying.

 Though reclaimed beams have cured for decades (or centuries) and become stable and so less likely to warp or shrink, it’s important to kiln dry old wood to high enough temperatures to kill powder post beetles or other bugs that may have been over wintering there for many years.

 Overall, we’ve found that before we actually do the bugs in, they’ve often generated some really special effects on the beam surface that lots of folks love, love, love.

-During the U.S. Industrial Revolution beginning in the 1890’s, and even before, builders didn’t always find it necessary to discriminate and use just one wood species of wood for a specific project.
+100+ years ago, and even before, the first builders that were using these beams didn’t always find it necessary to discriminate and use just one wood species of wood for a specific project.

 They’d use whatever was readily available.

 And while they may have held quantities of oak or pine in their timber supplies, these were likely supplemented with elm or ash or chestnut or another hardwood species.

 If you examine several reclaimed beams that have been deconstructed from the same location, they may look very similar.
 That happens, even when they’re originally from different tree species because they all came of age in a nearby place and have similar saw marks or ax marks that were made at the same time.

 If the outer surface gets sheared away in search of ancient grains, ( and also obtain a smooth surface texture, as shown above ) you may find a superior variety of grains and inner color even as you learn you’ve got a variety of species as well.